Billiam2468/Lego-Brick-Sorter/README.md

 This involves training a model and testing on our real data set

 1. Model v1:
-* Trained fully on synthetic data (4 classes) --> Real world accuracy ~37%
+* DenseNet169 transfer-trained fully on synthetic data (4 classes) --> Real world accuracy ~37%
 2. Model v1.1:
-* Trained fully on synthetic data (4 classes) with random noise/color background --> Real world accuracy ~50% (But low validation acc for some reason?)
+* DenseNet169 transfer-trained fully on synthetic data (4 classes) with random noise/color background --> Real world accuracy ~50% (But low validation acc for some reason?)
 3. Model v1.2:
-*  Trained fully on synthetic data (4 classes) with data augmentation --> Real world accuracy ~75%
+* DenseNet169 transfer-trained fully on synthetic data (4 classes) with data augmentation --> Real world accuracy ~75%